 Cathedral of Santa Maria del Fiore

 The Cathedral of Santa Maria del Fiore has become the hallmark of Florence.
-The ancient and majestic Cathedral of St. Mary amazes with its enormous size, beauty and luxury of decoration, and the solemn severity of the interior decoration.
-Located on the main Cathedral Square of the capital of the Tuscan region and belongs to the architectural masterpieces of the Florentine Quattrocento.
-Famous for its huge brick dome, unusual and innovative for the 15th century.
+The ancient and majestic Cathedral of St. Mary impresses with its huge size, beauty and luxury of decoration, solemn austerity of interior decoration.
+It is located on the main Cathedral square of the capital of the Tuscany region and belongs to the architectural masterpieces of the Florentine Quattrocento.
+It is famous for its huge brick dome, unusual and innovative for the 15th century.

 Cathedral of Santa Maria del Fiore

-History of the Cathedral of Santa Maria del Fiore
+The history of Santa Maria del Fiore Cathedral

-Construction of the Cathedral of Santa Maria del Fiore began on the site where the Church of Santa Reparata had previously been located.
-By the end of the 13th century, it began to collapse and could not accommodate all the parishioners of the rapidly growing Florence.
-The cathedral was supposed to confirm the prosperity of the city, and in its size surpass the cathedrals of the main rivals of Florence, the cities of Pisa and Siena.
+The construction of the Cathedral of Santa Maria del Fiore began on the site where the church of St. Reparata used to be located.
+By the end of the 13th century, it began to deteriorate, and could not accommodate all the parishioners of the rapidly growing Florence.
+The cathedral was supposed to confirm the prosperity of the city, and its size surpassed the cathedrals of Florence's main rivals, the cities of Pisa and Siena.

-Construction of the temple began in 1296 and lasted about six hundred years, until the end of the 19th century.
-At each stage of construction, the latest technologies for that time were used.
-The first project was developed by the architect Arnolfo di Cambio.
-The building of the Cathedral of Santa Maria del Fiore was supposed to be in the shape of a cross, with a high bell tower.
+The construction of the temple began in 1296 and lasted about six hundred years, until the end of the 19th century.
+The latest technologies for that time were used at each stage of construction.
+The first project was designed by architect Arnolfo di Cambio.
+The building of the Cathedral of Santa Maria del Fiore was supposed to have the shape of a cross, with a tall bell tower.
 A huge dome was to be installed in the middle of the grandiose structure.
-In 1302 the architect died.
+In 1302, the architect died.
 There was a forced pause.

 Cathedral of Santa Maria del Fiore